 - Eyes: Light, deep set.
 Also too full and round eyes; loose eyelids.

-- Ears: Set on too low, heavy, long, slack or turned backwards.
-Also flying ears or ears not carried symmetrically.
+- Ears: Set on too low or too high, heavy, long, slack or turned backwards.
+Also flying ears or ears not carried symmetricaly.

 - Neck: Too long, thin, lacking muscle.
 Showing dewlap or throaty.

 - Body: Too long, too short or too narrow.